alt440/ThreeJSTutorial/README.md

 Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
 `
 This will allow you to run parcel.
 You can change it anytime you like later on.

+## IMPORTANT

+Parcel might have some issues when you are updating your code.
+In that case, delete the content of .parcel-cache and the dist folder, and relaunch parcel.
+This should do the trick.